 - If you’re still working but taking a ‘digital sabbatical’, let your clients know that you’ll still be available by email or your regular channels.
 But if you’re closing up shop as well as taking a social media break, consider preparing some great “we’re back” social media content that’s ready to go when you are back and working again.

 Taking a break from social media, or even from your business, doesn’t have to mean that you’ll be back at the beginning once you log back in.
 Most people understand that everyone needs a break to recharge their batteries.
 Having a clear strategy for your social media while you’re away – frequency, content – can help you truly relax while you’re on that break.

 Dannielle is a blogger, serial organiser and passionate traveller.
 She has a secret love of 90s teen movies and can often be found hanging out on Pinterest.
 She is on a mission to help people bring happiness (and fun) back into their homes with a dash of organisation and a sprinkle of their own awesome style over at her blog Style for a Happy Home.

-Categories: organise me, regular columns, technical tips | Comments Off
+Categories: business tips, organise me, regular columns, technical tips | Comments Off